mindbody/cra-template-mb-ui/template/README.md

 # Your Shared UI

-- Add the purpose of the shared UI
+Tell us the purpose of the shared UI and how to consume it and any other notes
-- Add todos
-- Add where it's consumed
-- etc